Healing the Gut After Antibiotics: Restoring the Microbiome and Preventing Dysbiosis

 Can acupuncture help with digestion after antibiotics?

-Acupuncture may support gut recovery by regulating the autonomic nervous system, improving stress resilience, and supporting motility and the gut-brain axis.
-It can be particularly helpful when symptoms flare with stress, sleep disruption, or nervous system dysregulation (6).
+Acupuncture may support digestive recovery by improving nervous system regulation, stress resilience, and gut motility.
+It can be particularly helpful when symptoms fluctuate with stress, sleep disruption, or nervous system imbalance.

 Resources